-The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the "Southern Site).
+The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super-block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).

-Specific parcels pertaining to the acquisition of property consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the "130 Liberty Site"), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the "Church Site"), and (c) 140 Liberty Street, which is currently unoccupied (the "Milstein Site").
+Specific parcels potentially to be acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street, which is currently unoccupied (the Milstein Site).
 All of the structures situated on these parcels were destroyed or severely damaged on September 11, 2001.
 The potential acquisition of the Church Site and the Milstein Site, if undertaken by LMDC, will be the subject of a subsequent partial action plan.